-Mode Cyclic task status Interrupt task status PROGRAM Disabled status (INI) Stopped

-RUN , , xecuted if inter- A task will go to READY status if the task is set to go to READY status at startup or the TASK ON (TKON) instruction has been executed for it. upt condition is net.
+Mode Cyclic task status Interrupt task status PROGRAM Disabled status (INI) Stopped RUN Any task that has not yet been executed, will be in disabled status (INI).
+Executed if inter- • A task will go to READY status if the task is set to go to READY status at startup or the TASK ON (TKON) instruction has been executed for it. rupt condition is met.
 MONITOR A task in READY status will be executed (RUN status) when it obtains the right to execute.
 A status will go to Standby status (WAIT) if a READY task is put into Standby status by a TASK OFF (TKOF) instruction.